cbcrg/tcoffee/docs/tcoffee_manual.rst

 -The Sim algorithm of Huang and Miller that given two sequences computes the N best scoring local alignments.

 -The tree reading/computing routines are taken from the ClustalW Package, courtesy of Julie Thompson, Des Higgins and Toby Gibson (Thompson, Higgins, Gibson, 1994, 4673-4680,vol. 22, Nucleic Acid Research).

 -The implementation of the algorithm for aligning two sequences in linear space was adapted from Myers and Miller, in CABIOS, 1988, 11-17, vol. 1)

 -Various techniques and algorithms have been implemented.
 Whenever relevant, the source of the code/algorithm/idea is indicated in the corresponding function.

 -64 Bits compliance was implemented by Benjamin Sohn, Performance Computing Center Stuttgart (HLRS), Germany.

 An enormous thanks to these people who believe in free open source code..

-Bug Reports and Feedback
+Bug reports and feedback
 ========================
  -Prof David Jones (UCL) reported and corrected the PDB1K bug (now t_coffee/sap can align PDB sequences longer than 1000 AA).